-Points of Light is a global nonprofit organization that inspires, equips and mobilizes millions of people to take action that changes the world.
+Points of Light is a nonpartisan, global nonprofit organization that inspires, equips and mobilizes millions of people to take action that changes the world.
 We envision a world in which every individual discovers the power to make a difference, creating healthy communities in vibrant, participatory societies.
-Through affiliates in 250 cities across 37 countries, and in partnership with thousands of nonprofits and corporations, Points of Light engages 5 million volunteers in 14 million hours of service each year.
+Through 177 affiliates across 38 countries, and in partnership with thousands of nonprofits and corporations, Points of Light engages 5 million volunteers in 16 million hours of service each year.
 We bring the power of people to bear where it’s needed most.
-For more information, visit: www.pointsoflight.org.
+For more information, visit www.pointsoflight.org.

 About True Impact: